Hantu Kak Limah

-Hantu Kak Limah (initially known as Hantu Kak Limah 3) is a 2018 Malaysian Malay-language horror comedy film directed by Mamat Khalid.
+Hantu Kak Limah or known as Hantu Kak Limah 3 (English: Ghost Of Sis Limah) is a 2018 Malaysian Malay-language horror comedy film directed by Mamat Khalid starring Awie, Zul Ariffin, Uqasha Senrose, Delimawati, TJ Isa and Sharwani NS.
 It is a sequel to Hantu Kak Limah Balik Rumah (2010) and Husin, Mon dan Jin Pakai Toncit (2013) as well as the third and final film in Hantu Kak Limah film series.
 The film was released on August 9, 2018 and became a commercial success.